AstraZeneca U.S. trial data a confidence booster for COVID-19 shot

 In Europe, meanwhile, the European Union has threatened to block exports of COVID-19 vaccines to Britain to safeguard scarce doses for its own citizens, with Commission President Ursula Von der Leyen saying the epidemiological situation was worsening.

-Additional reporting by Pushkala Aripaka and Muvija M in Bengaluru, Ludwig Berger in Frankfurt, Krishna Das in New Delhi, Colin Packham in Canberra, Stanley Widianto in Jakarta, Sangmi Cha in Seoul, Neil Jerome Morales in Manila and Kate Kelland in London; Writing by Miyoung Kim and Barbara Lewis; Editing by Ana Nicolaci da Costa and Carmel Crimmins
+Reporting by Ludwig Burger in Frankfurt.
+Additional reporting by Pushkala Aripaka and Muvija M in Bengaluru, Krishna Das in New Delhi, Colin Packham in Canberra, Stanley Widianto in Jakarta, Sangmi Cha in Seoul, Neil Jerome Morales in Manila and Kate Kelland in London; Writing by Miyoung Kim and Barbara Lewis; Editing by Ana Nicolaci da Costa and Carmel Crimmins

 Our Standards: The Thomson Reuters Trust Principles.